-Hi, I'm Kapil!
+Hi, I'm Kapil.

 I'm a postdoctoral scholar at the University of California, Irvine, advised by Anne Marie Piper and Erik Sudderth.
 My research in human-computer interaction and machine learning aims to develop systems that make accessing visual information interactive and more reliable for blind and low-vision people.

-Conference and Journal Publications
+Conference & Journal Publications

 What Remotely Matters?
 Understanding Individual, Team, and Organizational Factors in Remote Work at Scale